Skip to Main Content

 Standard homeowners and renters policies do not cover flood damage, so many experts recommend purchasing a separate flood insurance policy or endorsement, although not many carriers offer flood add-ons.
 You can buy coverage through the National Flood Insurance Program (NFIP), which is managed by the Federal Emergency Management Agency (FEMA) or through select private insurers.

 NFIP policies pay up to $250,000 for residential building losses and up to $100,000 for contents (you must buy building and contents coverage separately).
-Alternatively, private flood insurance may offer higher limits — plus other advantages, like replacement cost protection for contents and structures and loss of use coverage — but is typically more expensive.
+Alternatively, private flood insurance may offer higher limits — plus other advantages, like replacement cost protection for contents and structures and loss of use coverage — but is typically more expensive than an NFIP policy.

 How much does flood insurance in North Carolina cost?